 Hardware

 The Picocomputer 6502 is a homebrew computer you build yourself.
-You don’t need to understand the electronics, you don’t need to solder, but you will need to plug the eight ICs into their sockets.
+You don’t need to understand the electronics, and you don’t even need to solder — but you will need to plug the eight ICs into their sockets.

-All parts are currently in production.
-The Raspberry Pi Pico 2 will remain in production until at least January 2040.
-The hardware design has already survived the Pico 1 to Pico 2 transition.
-The manufacturing lifetime of this project should extend into an era of democratized hobbyist ASICs.
+Every part is currently in production, and the Raspberry Pi Pico 2 is slated to stay that way until at least January 2040.
+The design has already survived the Pico 1 to Pico 2 transition, and its manufacturing lifetime should stretch into the coming era of democratized hobbyist ASICs.

 Schematic